Resources for Faculty & Staff

 - Students who appear overly nervous, tense or tearful.

 - Signs of intoxication during class, at work or other inappropriate times.

 If you believe that the student may need counseling you may make a referral to the Counseling & Student Development Center.

 How to Make a Referral to the Counseling & Student Development Center:

-- You may suggest that students call or come in to make an appointment, and give them the office phone number and location.
-However, it is usually more effective to assist the student by calling for an appointment with the student present.
+- You may suggest that students call to make an appointment, and give them our office phone number (570-577-1604).
+However, if you are in-person with the student, it is usually more effective to assist the student by calling for an appointment with the student present.
 When you reach the receptionist, identify yourself as a staff/faculty member and ask for an appointment for the student.
 The student’s name and ID number are required for the appointment.
 Write down the appointment time, date and counselor name for the student.

 - If you feel the situation is an emergency or urgent enough to require immediate attention, after identifying yourself as staff, tell the receptionist that the student needs to speak with a counselor immediately.
 Give the receptionist the student’s name.

 - If you are concerned about a student but unsure about the appropriateness of a referral, feel free to call for a consultation.

 Please note that due to confidentiality limitations, counselors cannot talk with you about the student, including whether or not the student follows through with counseling.
 When appropriate, counselors will attempt to secure a client's permission to talk openly to other sources of support on campus (such as the academic dean or dean of students).